Blipz/Lignage/README.md

 # Lignage

-Lignage is a JavaScript tool aimed at generating family trees, with an ancestor as a root.
+Lignage is a JavaScript tool aimed at generating family trees.
-All descendents of this ancestor, as well as all their spouses, will be displayed.
+It is designed as a top-down approach, starting with an ancestor as a root, and displaying descendents of this ancestor, as well as their spouses.

 ![Bourbon dynasty](examples/bourbon.png)